blaserlab/datascience.curriculum/docs/README.md

 * Rstudio for interacting with R
 * git for version control
 * github to share your work
-* R package development to keep your code and data separate
+* R package development to keep your code and data separate and organized

 ### Specific Objectives